sardinha2/sardinha/README.md

 * 💪 CVEs scan
 * ☑️ Works with powerful APIs
 * 🔗 Works too with Google Dorks
-* 🔎 Checks your password in Word List
+* 🔎 Checks your password in Word Lists
 * 👀 Checks the last pastes in Pastebin
 * 📄 Output to txt, docx, pdf, xlsx, json, html, xml, db
 * 🔒 Output to encrypted files
-* 📦 Can send result files to multiples Bucket S3
+* 📦 Can send result files to multiples Buckets S3
 * 📁 Upload the result files to Google Drive
 * 📡 Cab send result files by SSH (work with EC2)
 * 📢 Notify by Telegram and e-mail